What is dysphagia?

-Dental problems (teeth that do not meet properly, such as with an overbite)
+Dental problems.
+These can include teeth that don’t meet properly, such as with an overbite.

 Tumors or masses in the throat

-Problems with the prenatal development of the bones of the skull and the structures in the mouth and throat (known as craniofacial anomalies)
+Problems with how the bones of the skull and the structures in the mouth and throat form (craniofacial anomalies)

-Oral sensitivity that can occur in very ill children who have been on a ventilator for a prolonged period of time
+Oral sensitivity or vocal cord irritation.
+This can happen in ill children who have been on a breathing machine (ventilator) for a long time.

 Paralysis of the vocal cords

-Having a tracheostomy (artificial opening in the throat for breathing)
+Having a tracheostomy.
+This is an artificial opening in the throat for breathing.

-Compression of the esophagus by other body parts, such as enlargements of the heart, thyroid gland, blood vessels, or lymph nodes
+Compression of the esophagus by other body parts.
+This may be from an enlarged heart, thyroid gland, blood vessels, or lymph nodes.

-Foreign bodies in the esophagus, such as a swallowed coin
+Having a foreign object stuck in the esophagus, such as a coin

 What are the symptoms of dysphagia?

-Trying to swallow a single mouthful of food several times
+Trying to swallow one mouthful of food several times

 Gagging during feeding

-A feeling that food or liquids are sticking in the throat or esophagus, or that there is a lump in these areas
+Feeling like food or liquids are sticking in the throat or esophagus.
+Or your child may feel like there’s a lump in his or her throat.

 Arching or stiffening of the body during feedings

-Coughing or choking when eating or drinking (or very soon afterward)
+Coughing or choking when eating or drinking or right after

 Wet or raspy sounding voice during or after eating

-Food or liquids coming out of the nose during or after a feeding
+Having food or liquids come out of the nose during or after a feeding

 How is dysphagia diagnosed?